JacobGabrielson/cl-rogue/README.md

 # CL-ROGUE

-This is a nearly line-for-line port of Rogue (most likely [version 3.6](http://www.roguelikedevelopment.org/archive/files/sourcecode/from_bsd_usenix87_rogue3.6.zip) but see also
+This is a nearly line-for-line port of Rogue v3.6.2[^roguecode]  from C to Common Lisp.
-[version 5.4.4](https://github.com/Davidslv/rogue) for a version on github that is roughly similar, too) from C to Common Lisp.
 The goal of this exercise was to see how easy it would be to write idiomatic 1980s-era C, well-written but with lots of side-effects and stuff, in Common Lisp.
 In the process of porting the code, I gained an appreciation for the pragmatic elegance of the Rogue code base.
 It also showed me that it was possible to keep the code almost exactly the same across both languages (same variable names, same control flow), with only a few exceptions.

+[^roguecode]: The source code is most likely [here](http://www.roguelikedevelopment.org/archive/files/sourcecode/from_bsd_usenix87_rogue3.6.zip); see also [version 5.4.4](https://github.com/Davidslv/rogue))

 ## Dependencies